ADezyts/study/lis_of_films/README.md

 ***

  - BIG LEBOVSKI;
- - One time in Ireland;
+ - Ones in Ireland;
- - Marriege in Malinowka
+ - Marriege in Malinovka